Similarity of operators on $l^{p}$: version of Voiculescu's absorption theorem

-Conversely, if (1) is true then by Lemma \ref{invisomdiagbilateral}, $T_{1}$ and $T_{2}$ are approximately similar.
-If (2) is true then by Lemma \ref{invisomdiagbilateral}, $T_{1}$ is similar to a diagonal operator $D_{1}$ and $T_{2}$ is similar to a diagonal operator $D_{2}$.
+Conversely, if (1) is true then $T_{1}$ and $T_{2}$ are approximately similar (to $B$) by Lemma \ref{invisomdiagbilateral}.
+If (2) is true then by Lemma \ref{invisomdiagbilateral}, we have that $T_{1}$ is similar to a diagonal operator $D_{1}$ and $T_{2}$ is similar to a diagonal operator $D_{2}$.
 The operators $D_{1}$ and $D_{2}$ have the same spectrum and $\text{dim ker}(D_{1}-\lambda I)=\text{dim ker}(D_{2}-\lambda I)$ for all isolated point $\lambda$ in the spectrum.
 So $D_{1}$ and $D_{2}$ are approximately similar via conjugations by certain permutation operators.
 Thus the result follows. \end{proof}